Inclusion in women’s world hockey championship emotional for Canada’s rookies

 Head coach Laura Schuler says delivering good news and hearing a gush of emotion is a fun part of her job.

-“You know what?
-That even happens with our veterans,” Schuler said.
 “It speaks to just how, even with our veterans, just how important it is and how special it is to be able to play for your country.”

 Ambrose said she was most emotional when she called her family.